KDE/documentation-develop-kde-org/content/docs/use/kirigami/advanced-connect_backend.md

 };
 ```

-The cpp file containing the definitions is similarly empty right now, it should contain something like the following:
+The `backend.cpp` file containing the definitions is similarly empty right now, it should contain something like the following:
 ```C++
 #include "backend.h"